Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] An application that runs on iOS: Hosted.
 An Internet Information Services (IS) web application that runs in Docker: Default.
 - [ ] An application that runs on iOS: Hosted Windows Container.
 An Internet Information Services (IS) web application that runs in Docker: Default.

 ### How should you configure the release retention policy for the investment planning applications suite?
-To answer, select the appropriate options in the answer area.
-NOTE: Each correct selection is worth one point.

 ![Question 24](images/question24.jpg)